-2017 Could Be The Most Critical Year For Voting Rights Since 1920
+2017 Could Be The Most Critical Voting Rights Year

 There are a lot of reasons to be discouraged by the restrictions we saw to voting this year:

 - In South Carolina, college students were required to fill out a 2-page form to register to vote.

 - In Ohio, 400,000 registered voters across the state were purged from the rolls without notice.

 - In Florida, North Carolina and Wisconsin, the period of early voting was cut down to mere days.

 - Across the country, there were more than 800 fewer polling locations to cast a vote in 2016 than in 2012 and 2014.

 Now more than ever, the League of Women Voters is guarding against restrictions to voters.
 We will be vigilant to keep this from continuing — both at the federal level and in the states.